aerosouund/KDP/proposals/http_authorization.md

 The system takes as input a golang `http.Request` object (from the standard library), produces a `http.Response`, and wires it back to the requester.

-An `http.request` CEL object will be introduced in the environment.
+An `object` CEL object will be introduced in the environment.
 Which will have the following fields with their respective types

 ```golang
 type Request struct {